ScalierBullet63/ComfyUI_EasySageAttention/guide_en.md

 Link: [https://visualstudio.microsoft.com/visual-cpp-build-tools/](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

-> Full installation is optional, but recommended.
+> It is recommended to perform a full installation since Triton and SageAttention require executables included in the Visual Studio Build Tools 2022.

-⚠️ If you are unable to install Visual Studio Build Tools 2022 (for example, due to incompatibility with older versions of Windows), you can download the pre-compiled whl file included in the release.
+⚠️ To install Visual Studio Build Tools 2022, you must have at least Windows 10 version 1909 or Windows 11 starting from version 21H2.

 ---

 ## ✅ 6.
 Clone and Install SageAttention

-- IF you have installed Visual Studio Build Tools 2022
+- If you want to compile SageAttention for maximum compatibility

   From the `ComfyUI_windows_portable` folder: